illinoistech-itm/jhajek/itmt-430/three-tier-tutorial/Readme.md

 ## Purpose of an Application

 When we look at a web application, we tend to look in the wrong way.
-When we
+When we tend to think of Apps as a Server and a Database.
+Or we tend to think of an Application as a JavaScript or Android applciation.
+In a sense those are the things we are using and building in, but in relality an Applciation is very simple.

+An application is essentially listening for external connections via HTTP, called `requests` or `http GET requests` and your applcaition will receive them, and server or return data to the requestor.
+That is pretty much it.
+You use Javascript or Java or Android to create an application that is listening on a certain port for a connection -- then serve the response back.
+With that in mind, the choice of language platform because a style choice because all lanugages are doing the same thing, as we are communicating over HTTP.

 ## What is a Three-Tier Application?